Specific Issues that may have a negative effect on our mental health.

 When we experience stress, our bodies are programmed to produce hormones to trigger stress responses known as fight, flight or freeze.
 These responses are designed to keep us safe from danger: to either fight the danger, run from it (flight) or freeze and hide.
 Although we may not actually have to fight, run or hide we often still feel the physical sensations associated with these responses during stressful times.
 Common sensations include a fast racing heart, tense muscles, butterflies in the tummy, sweating, and dizziness.

-This video explains our bodies response to stress and anxiety:
+This video explains our bodies response to stress and anxiety, particularly during exam time:

 We are also more likely to experience anxiety at different stages in our lives.
 During our teens and adolescence our brain goes through huge changes and development.
 These changes can make us more likely to perceive things as more stressful and dangerous.